thomahn3/crypto-spreadsheet-automation/README.md

 - I started this project knowing absolutely nothing about the solana blockchain
 - I hadn't had any extensive expreience with javascript and this is the first major porject I have been involved with it in
     - I chose js due to the `@solana/web3.js` packages available
-- This project took just under a month due to the learning curve associated with learnign anything frfom scratch
+- This project took just under a month due to the learning curve associated with learning anything from scratch
 - This was a fun and and useful project
-- (My code looks like a dog vommited I know, thanks)

 # Development Timeline